Hussein-Mazaar/KAPSARC/README.md

 # KAPSARC

-This repository includes the Python code that extracts data, transforms, and loads as follows:
+This repository includes the Python code that does the following tasks:

 1) Scrape the data from http://www.jodidb.org/TableViewer/tableView.aspx?ReportId=93906